I wanted to show you a few lower back pain yoga stretches.

 CLICK HERE to watch the YouTube video.

-I had Jenna to demonstrate the exercises.
+I had Jenna demonstrate the exercises.

 #1 – Two Knees Twist

-Lie on your back on the floor with hands on the side.
+Lie on your back on the floor with your hands on the side.
 Relax the upper body.
 Bend the knees over the hip and have the feet aligned with your knees.
 Drop the knees to one side, move back to the center, and then drop the knees to the other side.

 Two Knees Twist

 Perform one set of 5 reps on each side in a smooth, controlled movement with a good stop at the end position.
 The intensity can be light to moderate, depending on your strength.
 This exercise targets the core abdominal area, especially in the twisting or transverse plane.
-Also, when the knees are close to the floor, you are getting a good stretch in the lower and in the mid-back areas.
+Also, when the knees are close to the floor, you are getting a good stretch in the lower and mid-back areas.